 A large data value used to plot a bubble size that corresponds with a large x or y value may cause a bubble that appears at one end of an axis to extend out of the plot area.
 To adjust a chart that shows a bubble off the plot area, change the axis scale.
-For more information about formatting an axis, see "Placing and scaling an axis."
+For more information about formatting an axis, see "Placing and scaling an axis," later in this chapter.